-(b) Long-Term Service Conversion
+(a) Long-Term Service Conversion

-In lieu of any other health coverage provisions set forth in this Article 46.9, a retiring employee may elect the following: An employee who retires with twenty: (20)20 years or more of continuous, full-time County service (County service is also considered continuous if an employee is reinstated pursuant to Article 51.1) shall be eligible for County-paid single party health coverage (at the most commonly enrolled active employee plan rate) until Medicare Supplemental Qualifying Age.
+In lieu of any other health coverage provisions set forth in this Section 27.9, a retiring employee may elect the following: An employee who retires with 20 years or more of continuous, full-time County service (County service is also considered continuous if an employee is reinstated pursuant to Article 32 (Reinstatement of Benefits)) shall be eligible for County-paid single party health coverage (at the most commonly enrolled active employee plan rate) until Medicare Supplemental Qualifying Age.
 For qualifying retirees electing to participate in a CalPERS PEMHCA health plan, County shall contribute an amount equal to the most commonly enrolled active employee premium for Subscriber only which shall be deemed to include County's contribution for such retirees as mandated under PEMHCA.
 Retirees may switch plans during the CalPERS open enrollment period.

-(c) Coverage Paid by Retiree
+(b) Coverage Paid by Retiree

 An employee who retires from County service shall be eligible for health coverage in the CalPERS PEMHCA health plan in which they were enrolled upon retirement at their own expense, less the amount County is legally mandated to contribute under PEMHCA.
-Such coverage shall be available to currently retired employees and future retirees upon the exhaustion of health coverage benefits provided under Article 46.9(a) and 46.9(b) therein, and to employees who retire but who do not have sufficient sick leave to qualify for health coverage benefits under Article 46.9(a).
-To qualify under this provision a retired employee must have both separated from active permanent service with County and filed documents with the California Public Employees' Retirement System ("PERS") to begin receiving monthly benefits within the time period specified under PERS law (e.g., currently one hundred-and-twenty-(120) 120 days).
+Such coverage shall be available to currently retired employees and future retirees upon the exhaustion of health coverage benefits provided under 27.9(a) (Long-term Service Conversion) therein, and to employees who retire but who do not have sufficient sick leave to qualify for health coverage benefits under Article 27.9(a).
+To qualify under this provision a retired employee must have both separated from active permanent service with County and filed documents with the California Public Employees' Retirement System ("PERS") to begin receiving monthly benefits within the time period specified under PERS law (e.g., currently 120 days).

-(d) Medicare Eligibility
+(c) Medicare Eligibility

-Current employees hired prior to April 1986, who have enrolled in the Medicare program shall contribute the employee's share of the Medicare contribution; and County shall contribute the employer's share of the contribution.
+Current employees hired prior to April 1986 who have enrolled in the Medicare program shall contribute the employee's share of the Medicare contribution, and County shall contribute the employer's share of the contribution.
 This benefit is contingent on County's legal ability to participate in the Medicare program under existing state and federal law.

-32.10 Employee Assistance Program
+27.10 Employee Assistance Program

-County agrees to provide an Employee Assistance Program (EAP) that includes up to five (5) sessions for each qualifying incident per employee and eligible family member per calendar-year-(benefit year).
-An incident is defined as a separate and different occurrence, problem or event.
+County agrees to provide an Employee Assistance Program (EAP) that includes up to five sessions for each qualifying incident per employee and eligible family member per benefit year.
+An incident is defined as a separate and different occurrence, problem, or event.